 • Dry Season (August to October): The best time for sunny and hot days with very little rain.
 August is also prime turtle nesting time in Tortuguero.

-• Rainy Season: Rain is heavy, often at night or in the early morning, clearing up by midday.
-April can also be surprisingly dry.
+• Rainy Season (the rest of the year): Rain is heavy, often at night or in the early morning, clearing up by midday.

 The best time to visit the Caribbean coast is between August and October.
 This is considered the dry season.
 We have had very good luck with completely sunny days during that time of year.